It's like having a pharmacist for a best friend

 Dimethyl fumarate is a medication that acts on the central nervous system (the brain and spinal cord).
 It is used to reduce how often the symptoms of relapsing-remitting multiple sclerosis (MS) occur and to slow down the progression of disability.
 In the relapsing-remitting form of MS, attacks of symptoms (relapses) are followed by periods when the symptoms go away completely or partially (remissions).

-MS is believed to be a disease where the body creates inflammation that damages the cells in the central nervous system.
+In MS, it is believed that the body creates inflammation that damages the cells in the central nervous system.
 When the cells in the nervous system are damaged, the ability of the brain to send messages to the rest of the body is reduced.
 Although it is not completely clear how it works, dimethyl fumarate may work by changing the way the immune system works, to help prevent further damage to the cells in the brain and spinal cord.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.